mtheoryx/dnd-dh/DMM-Sessions/session-13.md

 - [x] Pay off the house loan
 - [ ] Open the tavern
 - [x] Prepare to spend the money?
 Pick some items
-- [ ] Do a dive in the Yawning Portal
+- [ ] Do a dive in the Yawning Portal, survive, find magic items

 ### Beginning Tasks (recap)